ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ###### 2.2.2 Install XmlText Field Type

-While no longer bundled, the XmlText Field Type exists and is needed to perform migration from eZ Publish's XmlText to the new docbook-based format used by RichText Field Type.
-Or if you plan to use legacy bridge for a while before migrating content you'll need this for rendering content with XMLText.
+While no longer bundled, the XmlText Field Type still exists and is needed to perform a migration from eZ Publish's XmlText to the new docbook-based format used by the RichText Field Type.
+If you plan to use Legacy Bridge for a while before migrating content, you'll also need this for rendering content with XMLText.
 From `<new-ez-root>` execute:

 `composer require --no-update --dev "ezsystems/ezplatform-xmltext-fieldtype:^1.3.0"`

 !!! note

-    As of v1.3, be aware this Field Type now uses the <link>Content View system</link introduced in eZ Platform 1.0, so make sure you adapt custom templates and override rules if you plan to use this for rednering content _(in legacy bridge setup)_.
+    As of v1.3, be aware this Field Type now uses the [Content View system] introduced in eZ Platform 1.0, so make sure you adapt custom templates and override rules if you plan to use this for rendering content _(in Legacy Bridge setup)_.

 ##### 2.3.
 Config